jack5github/ulauncher-steam/README.md

 ![Demonstration](images/demo.gif)

 This extension integrates Steam file searches and API calls into [uLauncher](https://ulauncher.io), allowing you to search for and launch Steam apps, menus and more directly from the launcher.
-Simply type any of the extension's keywords (Default: `s`, `sa`, `sf`, `sm`, `se`) followed by whatever you are looking for, and it will naturally rise to the top of the list.
+Simply type any of the extension's keywords (Default: `s`, `sa`, `sf`, `sn`, `se`) followed by whatever you are looking for, and it will naturally rise to the top of the list.

 ## Installation